| |

 Prevention from leptospirosis

 The risk of acquiring leptospirosis can be greatly reduced by not swimming or wading in water that might be contaminated with animal urine, or eliminating contact with potentially infected animals.
+Protective clothing or footwear should be worn by those exposed to contaminated water or soil because of their job or recreational activities. |

 |